 Basic Bead Shape Description Other Information Basic Shape Length View Basic Shape Diameter View "Barrel" Diameter of the bead is most often wider than its length.
 The sides of the bead are relatively uniform in diameter although they may bulge slightly.
 The ends of the bead are flattened (most often cut/sawn/ground flat).
 Barrel shape beads are primarily of drawn manufacture although wound barrel beads were produced.
-Wound barrel- shape beads are rare. \odot "Biconical" Biconical beads are roughly diamond shaped in length profile. \bigcirc 0 "Collared Spheriod" A spheroid bead with short raised collars at both perforations.
+Wound barrelshape beads are rare.
+0 "Biconical" Biconical beads are roughly diamond shaped in length profile. \bigcirc 0 "Collared Spheriod" A spheroid bead with short raised collars at both perforations.
 The bead looks like it has a "turtleneck" at both perforations.
 Primarily of drawn manufacture.
-Q \odot "Conical" A conical bead will taper with one end (at the perforation) having a larger diameter than the other. \odot "Disc" Disc beads have a diameter that is great that its length.
+0 "Conical" A conical bead will taper with one end (at the perforation) having a larger diameter than the other.
+0 0 "Disc" Disc beads have a diameter that is great that its length.
 A disc-shaped bead has a length-to-width ratio of 0.45 or less.
 Using calipers, measure the length and the width of the bead.
-Calculate the length- to-width ratio (length/width).
-The bead is disc-shaped if the length-to- width measurement if less than or equal to 0.45.
+Calculate the length-to-width ratio (length/width).
+The bead is disc-shaped if the length-to-width measurement if less than or equal to 0.45.
 0 •

-Basic Bead Shape Description Other Information Basic Shape Length View Basic Shape Diameter View "Faceted" A faceted bead has ground, molded, or paddled facets.
-May be of drawn, wound, or molded manufacture.
 "Oval" An oval-shaped bead has a length greater than its width.
 However, the ends of the bead are narrower than the center diameter of the bead, giving the length view an oval appearance.
 This is unlike a tubular bead whose ends are basically the same diameter as the center of the bead.
-0 0 "Spherical" Spherical beads are almost entirely circular.
+0 "Spherical" Spherical beads are almost entirely circular.
 A spherical-shaped bead has a length-to-width ratio 0.95 or greater.
 Using calipers, measure the length and the width of the bead.
 Calculate the length-to-width ratio (length/width).
-The bead is spherical if the length- to-width measurement if greater than or equal to 0.95. \bigcirc 0 "Square" Square beads are square in their length and width views.
+The bead is spherical if the length-to-width measurement if greater than or equal to 0.95.
+0 (0) "Square" Square beads are square in their length and width views.
 0 "Sub- spherical" Sub-spherical beads have a diameter that is only slightly greater that its length.
 A sub-spherical bead has a length-to-width ratio between 0.46 and 0.94.
 Using calipers, measure the length and the width of the bead.
 Calculate the length-to-width ratio (length/width).
 The bead is sub-spherical if the length-to-width measurement is less than 0.95 but greater than 0.45 (see Disc and Spherical above).
-0 \odot "Triangular" The bead is triangular in its length view. \triangle \land
+0 0 "Triangular" The bead is triangular in its length view. , \triangle

-Basic Description Other Basic Shape Basic Shape Bead Shape Information Length View Diameter View "Tubular" A tubular bead has a length that is greater than its width.
+Basic Description Other Basic Shape Basic Shape Bead Shape Information Length View Diameter View

+"Tubular" A tubular bead has a length that is greater than its width.
 The ends of this bead are often cut/ sawn/ground flat.
 The ends of the bead are also usually the same diameter as the center of the bead.
 It can occasionally be difficult to tell the difference between a barrel-shaped bead and a tubular bead but the length-greater-than-width rule is a good guide.
-Primarily of drawn manufacture. \odot "Unidentifiable" Shape of the bead is unidentifiable due to burning, post-depositional processes, or any other condition that makes the basic bead shape unidentifiable.
+Primarily of drawn manufacture.
+0 "Unidentifiable" Shape of the bead is unidentifiable due to burning, post-depositional processes, or any other condition that makes the basic bead shape unidentifiable.
 "Waisted" Tube-shaped bead (length is greater than its diameter) that has been pinched in the middle.
 This makes the bead look like it has a waist.
 Its ends are also often rounded or heat-treated.
 Primarily of drawn manufacture.
-8 \odot
+8 0

-1.08 Complex Shape
+1.08 COMPLEX SHAPE